Canopy Program (NYC Crit Club)

 This program is connected to an in-person residency.

-Plum Lime· New York City, New York, United States→1 Review
+Plum Lime· New York City, New York, United States→Have you attended Canopy Program (NYC Crit Club)?

-Would be good if they had different timings to suit everyone internationally because on my time zone the class was at 2 am Loved the variety of workshop and the dynamic of the program it covers what an artist would need in term of art history, techniques, critique, mentorship, specific assignments tolerated to each individual and professional practice to help our career when it comes to opportunities, Open calls, gallery representations grants and much more.
+Would be good if they had different timings to suit everyone internationally because on my time zone the class was at 2 am.
+Loved the variety of workshops and the dynamic of the program; it covers what an artist would need in terms of art history, techniques, critique, mentorship, specific assignments tailored to each individual, and professional practice to help our career when it comes to opportunities, open calls, gallery representations, grants, and much more.